These roles are suitable for volunteers who are new to Alpine ski racing. | |

 As each athlete leaves the start/crosses the finish line, the hand timer will read the minutes, seconds and hundredths of a second for recording.
 This position just writes down the times.
 At the end of the race run, turn in your recording sheets to the Start or Finish Referee.
 This is a good job for new volunteers.

-Location: Start of course and finish of course (signup for either)
+Location: Start of course (skiing position) or finish of course (non-skiing position)

 Reporting time: 10 minutes before race start time